 Purpose

 Using the protocols defined in [RFC 8224] and [RFC 8225], this document defines the Signature-based Handling of Asserted information using toKENs (SHAKEN) framework.
 This framework is targeted at telephone service providers delivering phone calls over VoIP, and addresses the implementation and usage of the IETF STIR Working Group protocols and the architecture and use of STI-related X.509-based certificates [RFC 5280].
 It also discusses the general architecture of service provider authentication and verification services.
-Finally, it provides high level guidance on the use of positive or negative verification of the signature to mitigate illegitimate telephone identity in general.
+Finally, it provides high level guidance on the use of positive or negative verification of the signature to mitigate illegitimate caller identity in general.

 Illegitimate Caller ID spoofing is a growing concern for North American telephone service providers and their customers.
 There are many Caller ID spoofing mechanisms, and illegitimate spoofing can evolve to evade mitigation techniques.
-Service provider solutions must therefore be flexible to respond to evolving threats in much the same way as cybersecurity solutions.
+Service provider solutions must therefore be flexible to respond to evolving threats in much the same way as cybersecurity solutions do.
 In addition, the integration of new technologies into established VoIP networks imposes many interoperability and interworking challenges.
-As a result, this document is a baseline document on the implementation of the protocol-related requirements for STI.
-The objective is to provide a baseline that can evolve over time, incorporating more comprehensive functionality and a broader scope in a backward compatible and forward looking manner.
+As a result, this document is a baseline standard on the implementation of the protocol-related requirements for STI.
+The objective is to provide a baseline that can evolve over time, incorporating more comprehensive functionality and a broader scope in a backwards compatible and forward looking manner.

 Normative References